 I was married 35 years ago today.
 My wife and I were both 25 years old.
 We believed we had unending time and joy in front of us.
 It turned out we had neither.
 Time is finite; joy real but impermanent, oftentimes quickly morphing into its opposite.
 My father used to say that “life was a series of joys and sorrows.”
 I have found this to be true.

 We began naive in the ways of love.
-At our wedding we dance to a popular song which captured the feelings of both young and mature love with its beautiful melody and romantics lyrics:
+At our wedding we danced to a popular song of the time which captured the feelings of both young and mature love with its beautiful melody and romantics lyrics:

 Through the years as the fire starts to mellow

 Burning lines in the book of our lives

 Though the binding cracks and the pages start to yellow

 I’ll be in love with you, I’ll be in love with you

 Music adds much to lyrics, but words sometimes say more.
 Here are the words penned by Will Durant, when thinking about Ariel, his wife of almost 70 years.

 Do not be so ungrateful about love … to the attachment of friends and mates who have gone hand in hand through much hell, some purgatory, and a little heaven, and have been soldered into unity by being burned together in the flame of life.
 I know such mates or comrades quarrel regularly, and get upon each other’s nerves; but there is ample recompense for that in the unconscious consciousness that someone is interested in you, depends upon you, exaggerates you, and is waiting to meet you at the station.[i]